nodejs/node/doc/api/n-api.md

 The `execute` function should avoid making any N-API calls that could result in the execution of JavaScript or interaction with JavaScript objects.
 Most often, any code that needs to make N-API calls should be made in `complete` callback instead.
-The current recommendation is to avoid all usage of the `napi_env` parameter in the execute callback as it will most likely cause JavaScript to be executed.
+Avoid using the `napi_env` parameter in the execute callback as it will likely execute JavaScript.

 These functions implement the following interfaces: